ydahal1/ydahal1/ReadMe.md

 I know you are here for jokes, No worries !!
 Here are some new ones.
 Keep checking back for more laugh-out-loud jokes, brought to you by the dynamic duo of Chat GPT and GitHub Actions! __If they are not funny, blame OpenAI__

-How many optometrists does it take to change a light bulb?
-1 or 2?
-1... or 2?
+What did the pirate say on his 80th birthday?
+Aye Matey!

 [
-Sun Mar  2 00:27:19 UTC 2025
+Mon Mar  3 00:26:39 UTC 2025
  ]